carlostoni/Chatbot-Flutter-Dialogflow/README.md

 A new Flutter application.

-The application based on a chatbot that makes the data collection process through short questions.
-Based on the answers given, the app will forward it to the medical sector closest to the patient's needs.
-To start the application, the user will have to download the Diagnostic Support Download app, where as soon as the program is opened, a Login screen will be displayed to be able to enter the App
+The application is based on a chatbot that does the data collection process through short questions.
+Based on the answers given, the app will forward to the medical sector closest to the patient's need.

+The application is made Flutter the database used and Firebase and the AI used was DialogFlow.

 ### :iphone: Dependencies: